esperanca/personal_website/src/posts/weeknote-039.md

   - covid
   - holidays
 ---
-Instead of writing more frequently, i decided to redesign this website in the summer.
+I decided to redesign this website this summer, instead of writing more frequently.

 There is still a lot to do, but it was an exciting side project, and I had help from a brilliant [bunch of people](/colophon).
-The new layout is live since August, with the same content and a few new features.
+The new layout is live since August, with the same content and new features.

 I can wait to get some [feedback](/contact) and iterate.
 Onward.

 **Top 3 links**

 [Teach Slower to Teach Better](https://www.moderniststudio.com/corporate-education/teach-slower-to-teach-better/)

 Jon Kolko is a designer and founder of the Austin Center for Design.
-As I am more and more interested in education and learning, I found this article about how designers learn and the issue of quality versus speed is so inspiring.
+As I am more and more interested in education and learning, I found this article about how designers learn and the issue of quality versus speed.
 Jon is a prolific writer and you definitely should visit his site.

 [Cancel your meetings](https://www.mmhmm.app/events/#cancel-your-meetings)